-There have been a number of occasions where we have been brought in to rescue a failing design process - this is one such project.
-Prior to our involvement, months of research and development work had been done with a high-profile, 'household-name' branding agency.
-But with no final agreement being reached among the many international stakeholders on visual representation, or even on what the organisation would be called, we were invited to rethink the strategic and creative direction of this vast project.
+There have been a number of occasions where we have been brought in to help resolve a struggling design process - this is one such project from 2004.
+Prior to our involvement, months of insightful research and development work had been done, but with no final agreement being reached among the many international stakeholders on visual representation, or even on what the organisation would be called, we were invited to contribute fresh strategic and creative direction to this vast project.

-Eventually, we presented our solution to the decision making panel in Torronto where it received unanimous approval.
+Eventually, we presented our thinking to the decision making panel in Torronto where our solution received unanimous approval.
 Their response speaks for itself:

 Researching the outcomes of the stalled process, we assessed what was relevant to our own understanding of what was required and how much of that could be taken forward and explored further.

 Other aspects around which no agreement had so far been reached, perhaps understandibly with so many interested parties, were the issues of a strapline to support the brand, and an appropriate graphic language.

 As a Christian organisation, it had previously seemed natural and appropriate that a cross would form part of the brand identity.
 However, it was also clear that in some of the territories in which the partner organisations were working, a Christian cross could be seen as at best insensitive and at worst antagonistic, therefore hindering the effectiveness of the work it aimed to do - perhaps even preventing access to some territories at all.

 Various other ideas for motifs had been proposed but none had convinced the decision making team.